DeveloperZo/InfinityQube/Assets/Docs/Project Doc/4_LevelDesign.md

 - **Basic Spatial Awareness**: Understanding collision points on the grid

 #### Phase 2: Dynamic Collisions (Stages 6-8)
-- **Moving Cube Markers**: Cube markers from Prime captures can move and collide
+- **Moving Cube Markers**: Cube markers from Matrix captures can move and collide
 - **Collision Prediction**: Learning to anticipate where collisions will occur
 - **Mid-Flight Conversions**: Converting Infinity cubes by colliding Unit cubes into them